proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

-I decided to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog.
+I decided to explore the application of this philosophy to various aspects of my life, and to share my experiences in this blog over the next few months.
 My plan is to discuss its use in such domains as:

 -   My personal life: amidst the chaos of parenting young children, it has helped me identify what is truly important and accept the imperfections of a hectic household.
 -   Working as an individual contributor: during some recent career turbulence, it has provided me with a framework for continuous growth.
 -   Managing others at work: it has guided me through some difficult conversations while avoiding emotional escalation.
 -   Navigating the politically divisive climate of today: the history of the Stoics includes many examples of leaders with principled behavior in the face of adversity and who strove to change their societies for the better.

-My hope is that this plan will help me to internalize the lessons I have come across so far, and to share them with others who may find them useful.
+My hope is that as I am writing about and internalizing the learnings from Stoicism that others may be inspired by these posts and find ways to stay calm amidst the storm of life.

 In my
 [next post](https://proinsias.github.io/stoicism/stoic-ic-ds/)
 in this
 [series](https://proinsias.github.io/categories/#stoicism)
-, I'll share how Stoicism has guided me as an individual contributor and Data Scientist.
+, I'll share how Stoicism has guided me as an individual contributor and Data Scientist to continuously improve despite major setbacks.

 <!--
 Prompt for image.